Financial Analysis Ratios Glossary

 Plant and Machinery Turnover Ratio

 Sales / Plant and Machinery.
-This ratio measures the efficiency of the company’s operating assets.
+This ratio measures the efficiency of the use of a company’s operating assets.

 Synonyms: preference shares